Bacteria: History of bacteriology

 Bacteria were first observed by the Dutch microscopist Antonie van Leeuwenhoek in 1676, using a single-lens microscope of his own design.
 Leeuwenhoek did not recognize bacteria as a distinct category of microorganisms, referring to all microorganisms that he observed, including bacteria, protists, and microscopic animals, as animalcules.
 He published his observations in a series of letters to the Royal Society of London.
 Bacteria were Leeuwenhoek's most remarkable microscopic discovery.
 Their size was just at the limit of what his simple lenses could resolve, and, in one of the most striking hiatuses in the history of science, no one else would see them again for over a century.
 His observations also included protozoans, and his findings were looked at again in the light of the more recent findings of cell theory.

 Christian Gottfried Ehrenberg introduced the word "bacterium" in 1828.
 In fact, his Bacterium was a genus that contained non-spore-forming rod-shaped bacteria, as opposed to Bacillus, a genus of spore-forming rod-shaped bacteria defined by Ehrenberg in 1835.

-Louis Pasteur demonstrated in 1859 that the growth of microorganisms causes the fermentation process and that this growth is not due to spontaneous generation (yeasts and molds, commonly associated with fermentation, are not bacteria, but rather fungi).
+Louis Pasteur demonstrated in 1859 that the growth of microorganisms causes the fermentation process and that this growth is not due to spontaneous generation (yeasts and moulds, commonly associated with fermentation, are not bacteria, but rather fungi).
 Along with his contemporary Robert Koch, Pasteur was an early advocate of the germ theory of disease.
 Before them, Ignaz Semmelweis and Joseph Lister had realised the importance of sanitised hands in medical work.
 Semmelweis, who in the 1840s formulated his rules for handwashing in the hospital, prior to the advent of germ theory, attributed disease to "decomposing animal organic matter".
 His ideas were rejected and his book on the topic condemned by the medical community.
 After Lister, however, doctors started sanitising their hands in the 1870s.